canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

 ### Make a scaffold

-We are going to create a dirctory for the snapcraft project.
+We are going to create a directory for the snapcraft project.
 We will pull the main source code directly from github each time we build the snap.
 Let’s use `snapcraft` to scaffold an initial configuration file and then build on that to create the snap for `httpstat`.

 Create the directory: